Senate investigation into Coast Guard finds that sexual misconduct is a ‘pervasive problem’ throughout the service - KVIA

 The 48-page majority staff report is from the Homeland Security Committee’s Permanent Subcommittee on Investigations.
 It’s the first to be released out of a string of ongoing government inquiries triggered by CNN’s reporting on a secret Coast Guard probe into sexual abuse at its prestigious Coast Guard Academy.
 That investigation, dubbed Operation Fouled Anchor, was kept secret from the public and even Congress despite substantiating dozens of past assaults.

-Senators said the accounts of sexual abuse and harassment they heard spanned from the 1970s to the 2020s and extended beyond the academy to the entire service.
+The accounts of sexual abuse and harassment senators heard spanned from the 1970s to the 2020s and extended beyond the academy to the entire service, according to the report, titled “A Pervasive Problem: Voices of Coast Guard Sexual Assault and Harassment Survivors.”.

 “The voices of these whistleblowers make clear that sexual assault and sexual harassment in the Coast Guard are fleet-wide problems, impacting enlisted members and officers just as pervasively as cadets,” Sen. Richard Blumenthal, chair of the subcommittee who represents Connecticut, where the academy is based, wrote at the beginning of the report.
 “For far too long, Coast Guard survivors have felt unheard and unseen.
 They have been brushed aside and silenced.”

-Note: Editor's note: This story has been updated to include a statement from the Coast Guard.